joaovti/vti-cogs/README.md

 # VTI Cogs

-Cogs created to a friend group
+Cogs created to a friend group, to be used with RedBot on discord

 # Cogs